 I get asked sometimes, why I wanted to be a Doula.
 I was 10 when my youngest brother was born, and I remember clearly, helping my mum sort through the baby clothes as we awaited his arrival.
 I fed him his bottle, changed him and took him for walks and I had an inkling then of how amazing this whole process was.
 When I found out I was pregnant with my first child, I was thrilled, but I was also young, naïve and unprepared.
-All my births were joyful – of course they were!
-But having 3 successive breech babies, resulting in 3 successive caesarean births wasn’t what I’d wanted.
+All my births were amazing – of course they were!
+But having 3 successive breech babies, resulting in 3 successive caesarean births wasn’t what I’d hoped for.
 Even when I was pregnant with my first, people asked me if I was scared of the actual ‘giving birth’ bit.
 I wasn’t, I couldn’t wait to experience it.
-But this was 12 years ago and she was breech.
+But this was 14 years ago and she was breech.
 Despite reflexology, endless amounts of time spent on all fours and an ECV, she stubbornly remained breech and I was told I needed to have a caesarean.
 She was perfect, happy and healthy, and the experience was largely positive, but it wasn’t the vaginal birth I’d wanted.

 My second baby was equally as stubborn!
-But I fought this time for my right to go in to labour naturally before agreeing to a caesarean birth for my second breech baby (I was told I would ‘have to have’ a caesarean and that it didn’t suit their theatre schedule to not book me in) The ultimate rush of joy I felt when I rolled over in the middle of the night and felt my waters go – the fist pump of success as I began to have surges, I felt like I’d won the battle, if not the war.
+But I fought this time for my right to go in to labour naturally before agreeing to a caesarean birth for my second breech baby (I was told I would ‘have to have’ a caesarean and that it didn’t suit their theatre schedule to not book me in).
+The ultimate rush of joy I felt when I rolled over in the middle of the night and felt my waters go – the fist pump of success as I began to have surges, I felt like I’d won the battle, if not the war.
 Labour progressed quickly, but ultimately I was taken for an emergency caesarean as the consultant had dictated.
 At 37 weeks, our son was born, a tiny scrap at 5lb 7oz.
 Underweight – but he’d somehow managed to be born with 2 teeth… Happy with this small victory of experiencing labour and having this beautiful baby boy, I set about enjoying my children.

 Then my third breech baby.
 Preparing myself for the inevitable fight to again resist a scheduled caesarean, I felt incredibly lonely.
 I even looked in to private midwives, but the cost was something we just couldn’t cover.
 The word Doula, and what this meant crept in to my consciousness though and I briefly imagined what it must feel like to have someone who supported you and your informed decisions 100%.
 Eventually I decided that I knew enough to fight my own corner, and alongside a change in hospital policies, it was agreed that we would wait for labour to start and see if we could birth this breech baby vaginally.
 Again, labour came on quickly after my waters broke and the surges were fierce.
 This time my consultant was Dutch, I wanted to have a vaginal breech birth, baby was Frank breech and she couldn’t see the problem.
 She told me that in her country, breech was just viewed as a different presentation- not necessarily an immediate cause for a caesarean.
 The urge to push was building in me and when they examined me, a foot was dangling… whilst the other remained extended up by her head.
 This particular feat of acrobatics led to my third caesarean birth.
 Closer every time – but ultimately thwarted.